bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ### VSCode

-Not just for it’s code editing capabilities, we will also demonstrate security plugins for VSCode during this webinar.
-Security plugins for VSCode  which will helpaide your development teams to spot misconfigurations much earlier in the development process., To download VSCode for free, visit get yourself the latest copy for your environment of VSCode, for free, from [https://code.visualstudio.com/download.](https://code.visualstudio.com/download)
+We will also demonstrate security plugins for VSCode during this webinar.
+Security plugins for VSCode will help your development teams spot misconfigurations much earlier in the development process.
+To download VSCode for free, visit [https://code.visualstudio.com/download.](https://code.visualstudio.com/download)